View on GitHub

 \[Q_b = \frac{AB}{\Delta t} = \sum_{i=1}^Ml_iq_i,\]

-where $B$ is the total groundwater discharge to streams occurring over a time step $\Delta t$, $l_i$ is length of channel in grid cell $i$, here assumed constant and equivalent to the uniform cell width $(w)$ times a sinuosity factor $(\Omega)$, and $M$ is the total number of model cells containing stream channels (termed “stream cells”).
-Stream cells were identified as cells having a contributing area greater than a set threshold of 1000 cells $\approx$ 2.5km², but could have easily been determined from watercourse mapping.
+where $B$ is the total groundwater discharge to streams occurring over a time step $\Delta t$ [m/s], $l_i\approx\Omega_i w$ is length of channel in grid cell $i$ [m], here assumed constant and equivalent to the uniform cell width $(w)$ times a sinuosity factor $(\Omega)$, and $M$ is the total number of model cells containing stream channels (termed “stream cells”).

-\[b_i=\Omega\frac{l_iq_i}{A_i}\Delta t=b_{0,i}\exp\left(\frac{-D_i}{m}\right) \Delta t %\qquad i \in \text{streams}\]
+\[b_i=\frac{l_iq_i}{A_i}\Delta t=\frac{\Omega_i w q_i}{A_i}\Delta t=b_{0,i}\exp\left(\frac{-D_i}{m}\right) \Delta t, %\qquad i \in \text{streams}\]

-where $b_0$ groundwater flux at stream cell $i$ when the watertable is above the channel bed at saturated conditions $(D=0)$ and is defined by:
+where $b_0$ groundwater flux at stream cell $i$ when the watertable is above the channel bed at saturated conditions $(D<0)$ and is defined by:

-\[% b_0=\Omega\cdot \frac{T_o\tan\beta}{w}=\Omega\cdot \tan\beta \cdot K_\text{sat} b_0=\Omega\cdot \tan\beta \cdot K_\text{sat}\]
+\[% b_0=\Omega\cdot \frac{T_o\tan\beta}{w}=\Omega\cdot \tan\beta \cdot K_\text{sat} % b_0=\Omega\cdot \tan\beta \cdot K_\text{sat}. b_0=\Omega\cdot S_0 \cdot K_\text{sat}.\]

-Finally, basin-wide groundwater discharge to streams
+Finally, groundwater discharge to streams from the groundwater reservoir is computed by:

 \[B = \sum_i b_i.\]